Code-Institute-Submissions/MS1-Between-the-lines/README.md

 - In the Meetings page the customer can see a timeline that quickly lists all the meetings to come.
 Books, date, and location of every meeting is displayed each time.
 - Again, for every meeting/book concerned, the customer can get more details by clicking on the "Learn more" button.
 If the customer clicks on the button, the modals described in the Find your community page will appear.
-If the customer wants to close the modal, he can easily rather click on both the cross at the top on the right, or in the close button at the bottom right of the modal, or, in desktop and tablet format, click outside of the modal.
+If the customer wants to close the modal, he can easily rather click on both the cross at the top on the right, or in the close button at the bottom right of the modal, or - in desktop and tablet format - click outside of the modal.
 The customer will then come back to the Find your community page and be able to follow his navigation.

 * As a customer, I want to be able to contact Between the lines to join a meeting or ask any questions
 - A contact form appears in the Contact us page, allowing the customer to join the community after sending his name/surname/email and principal interests.